stephaniecalluori/p8105_hw1_sdc2157/template.md

 - Converting Character to Numeric: Each character value is converted to `NA`.
-- Converting Factor to Numeric: Each factor value is converted to either 1, 2, or 3, which represents the three factor levels we previously defined.
+- Converting Factor to Numeric: Each factor value is converted to either 1, 2, or 3, which represent the three factor levels we previously defined.

-Now, we can take the mean of each of our converted variables.
+Now, let’s try to take the mean of each of our converted variables.

 ``` r
 mean(vec_log_num)